 Prior to graduating from UW Law, students seeking to finance their bar preparation studies and living expenses may apply for bar exam loans.
 Bar exam loans are offered through private bank lenders and are not part of your academic year financial aid.
 These loans, however, still need to be certified by the Office of Student Financial Aid (OSFA), in Schmitz Hall Room 105.
 This certification is done electronically as part of the application process.

-Fifth Third Bank, Wells Fargo, and Sallie Mae are some of the private lenders that currently offer bar exam loans.
+Discover, Wells Fargo, and Sallie Mae are some of the private lenders that currently offer bar exam loans.
 Because each lender has different eligibility requirements and loan conditions, we strongly encourage you to research thoroughly your options before deciding on a lender.
 Factors to consider include: borrowing maximum, origination fees, grace period (6 months or 9 months from the date of graduation), interest rate, and repayment incentives.
-The links to Fifth Third Bank, Wells Fargo, and Sallie Mae are included below for your convenience.
+The links to Discover, Wells Fargo, and Sallie Mae are included below for your convenience.
 UW Law does not endorse any particular lender.

 Discover Bar Exam Loan